ninegua/ic-qr-scanner/README.md

 Note:
 * A message has to fit in the QR-Code size limit, which is about 4000 characters after `gzip -c|base64`.
 * Blurry image does not work, but you can always enlarge the QR code displayed on your AG computer to help with the scanning.
+* The JSON output from [quill] may be a list of messages, you can extract them one by one using `jq` to produce multiple QR codes.

 Reproducible build: